raspberrypilearning/the-all-seeing-pi/worksheet3.md

     camera.add_overlay(pad.tobytes(), alpha=128, layer=3)
 ```

-# Save picture with overlay
+## Save picture with overlay

-This function takes the location to save to (`output`) and the given overlay (`overlay`), both as strings.
-It then creates a PIL Image object of the specified overlay, creates an blank PIL Image to save the output to, and then combines the photograph at the location of `output` with the overlay, re-saving the finished photograph at the `output` location.
+This function takes the location of the photograph (`output`) and the given overlay (`overlay`), both as strings.
+It then creates a PIL Image object of the specified overlay, also creates a blank PIL Image to save the finished output to, and then combines the photograph with the overlay, re-saving the finished photograph at the `output` location.

 ```python
 def output_overlay(output=None, overlay=None):